JaleesMoeen/Citi_Bike_Data_Visualizations_Analysis/README.md

 Here, we can see demographically the location fro starting and ending the trips are almost in the same region as shown on the location pin points.

+It can also be seen that some of the rides that starts in New Jersey and Ends in New York.

 #### 4.3 Top 10 & Bottom 10 Dashboard